-Question CC-SG, after leaving my workstation idle for a period of time.
-Why?
-Answer reconfigured.
-It is recommended that users exit CC-SG when they finish a session.
-As Raritan has root access to server, this may potentially cause issue with government bodies.
+Question Answer As Raritan has root access to server, this may potentially cause issue with government bodies.
 Can customers also have root access or can Raritan provide a method of auditability/accountability?
 No party will have root access to server once the unit is shipped out of Raritan, Inc. Does CC-SG support CRL List, that is, LDAP list of invalid certificates?
 No. Server revocation is dependent on your browser support.
 If you must use a CRL, get a certificate from a CA, such as Symantec, and then enable "check for CRL" in your browser settings.
 Does CC-SG support Client Certificate Request?
 Yes.